renatomarinho/laravel-multi-language/README.md

 [![Total Downloads](https://poser.pugx.org/renatomarinho/laravel-multi-language/downloads)](https://packagist.org/packages/renatomarinho/laravel-multi-language)

-Laravel Multi-Language detect all language strings on application and update the language file to translations.
+Laravel Scan-Language-Text detect all language texts on application and update on language file to translations.

 ### Instalation

-Laravel Multi-Language requires PHP 7.
+Laravel Scan-Language-Text requires PHP 7.

 Require this package with composer using the following command: